 Medium

 The next blogging tool on our list is Medium – although some wouldn’t consider it an enterprise solution.
 Still, you’d be surprised at how many enterprises use Medium as their blogging tool.
-At a minimum, it’s a temporary solution if you’re unsure whether you need a blog (but of course you do).
+At a minimum, it’s a temporary solution if you’re unsure whether you need a blog.

 Medium is different from other platforms on our list because it provides a social network-like blogging experience.

 The platform makes it easy to get started and create content.
 Using the content editor, you add images, lists, and videos.
-The editor also supports an interesting feature called TK reminders.
-If you haven’t used this feature on other blogging platforms, here’s what it is.
-TK stands for “to come” and is a reminder to add information you haven’t yet included in your content.
+The editor also supports an interesting feature called TK reminders – a handy reminder to add information you haven’t yet included in your content.

-Another great thing about Medium is that it has a built-in audience, which might mean you don’t have to put much effort into attracting organic traffic to your site.
-We say “might” because Medium has around 175,000 writers who are all competing for a share of the platform’s surprisingly engaged audience.
+Medium also has a built-in audience, which means you don’t have to put much effort into attracting organic traffic to your site.
+After all, Medium has around 175,000 writers who are all competing for a share of the platform’s surprisingly engaged audience.

-From the SEO aspect, you might find it a bit difficult to get a spotlight in search engine results pages because your posts won’t be indexed until you meet Medium’s indexing “threshold.”
+From the SEO aspect, you might find it a bit difficult to get a spotlight in SERPs because your posts won’t be indexed until you meet Medium’s indexing “threshold.”
 Additionally, it doesn’t offer any SEO tools to help you optimize your content for search engines.

 The biggest drawback, in my opinion, is that if Medium decides to take down your content, there’s not much you can do.